IADC Therapy and The Center for Grief and Traumatic Loss

-Results of the first experimental study of IADC® by Dr. Jan Holden and colleagues, which was published in Grief Matters: The Australian Journal of Grief and Bereavement, compared the effects on grief symptoms of two sessions of traditional grief counseling as compared to two sessions of IADC® Therapy.
-Results of the study indicated that IADC® clients improved significantly more overall than did clients who participated traditional talk therapy for grief.
+Results of the first experimental study of IADC by Dr. Janice M. Holden and colleagues, which was published in Grief Matters: The Australian Journal of Grief and Bereavement, compared the effects on grief symptoms of two sessions of traditional grief counseling as compared to two sessions of IADC Therapy.
+Results of the study indicated that IADC clients improved significantly more overall than did clients who participated traditional talk therapy for grief.
 Statistical analyses indicated that 40% of the variance seen in overall grief symptoms was attributable directly to differences in the treatments.

 Center for Grief and Traumatic Loss

-In the fall of 2020, IADC® Therapy founder, Dr. Allan Botkin, announced his retirement and appointed Dr. Noelle R. St. Germain-Sehr as the Executive Director of the International IADC® Therapy Board and The Center for Grief and Traumatic Loss.
+In the fall of 2020, IADC Therapy founder, Dr. Allan Botkin, announced his retirement and appointed César Valdez, MSW and Dr. Noelle St. Germain-Sehr as Co-Executive Directors of the International IADC Therapy Board and The Center for Grief and Traumatic Loss.

 botikin-x-sito